stefanvangastel/pandoc-php/README.md

 [![Build Status](https://secure.travis-ci.org/ryakad/pandoc-php.png)](http://travis-ci.org/ryakad/pandoc-php)

-Pandoc PHP is a naive wrapper for the Pandoc command.
+Pandoc PHP is a native wrapper for the Pandoc command.
 Pandoc is a Haskell program that allows you to convert documents from one format to another.
 For more information on Pandoc you can look [here](https://github.com/jgm/pandoc).